home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 }
 ```

-### Custom component requirements
+### Custom integration requirements

-Custom components should only include requirements that are not required by the core [requirements.txt](https://github.com/home-assistant/core/blob/dev/requirements.txt).
+Custom integration should only include requirements that are not required by the Core [requirements.txt](https://github.com/home-assistant/core/blob/dev/requirements.txt).

 ## Zeroconf